ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 import ballerina/test;
 ```

-The simple form of tests assumes the tests to be available in the same source file alongside the program code.
-This is useful for simple cases.

 For structured projects, it is recommended to use a structured test model that is aligned with standard package semantics.

 A package is mapped to a test suite.
-Package specific units and integration tests need to be placed in a subfolder called `tests/` within the package.
+Unit and integration tests bound to a package need to be placed in a subfolder called `tests/` within the package.
 All tests within a package’s `tests/` subfolder are considered to be part of the same test suite.

 Integration tests that are used to test the sources of combination of packages of a project needs to be placed at the project root level folder called `tests/`.